RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-08-22-PowerShell-Configuration-Data.md

 Let's take a peak at these from a high level.
 Keep in mind these can vary wildly even within a single format.
 For example, you might have an ad hoc JSON file, or a formal schema describing your JSON.

 For each solution you design, consider your needs, priorities, and constraints, and pair them up with one of these formats.
-It's probably worth considering the lessons of the [configuration complexity clock](http://mikehadlow.blogspot.com/2012/05/configuration-complexity-clock.html) as well.
+Bear in mind the the lessons of the [configuration complexity clock](http://mikehadlow.blogspot.com/2012/05/configuration-complexity-clock.html).

 ### XML